alexidoak/Asymmetrik-Programming-Challenge/README.md

 I developed this code in Eclipse IDE for Java Developers, Version: Mars.2 Release (4.5.2)

 To run:
-1. Save download the repository.
+1. Download and save the repository.
 2. In the terminal cd into the bin directory.
 3. Run `java AutocompleteProvider`
  * To quit, enter `quit`.